Juniper-SE/Apstra_IBA_Probes/Device_Uptime/release_4.2.1/README.md

 ![Device-Uptime_Collector](Images/Device-Uptime_Collector.png)

-- Pay attention to the expression used in the `Value` and the logic to convert the text string provided by the `/system-uptime-information/uptime-information/up-time` XML path into an integer value representing the total count of minutes.
+Pay attention to the expression used in the `Value` and the logic to convert the text string provided by the `/system-uptime-information/uptime-information/up-time` XML path into an integer value representing the total count of minutes.
 This conversion is required for the probe pipeline to be able to reason about the value and perfrom calculaiton on it so it can raise anoamlies in the specificed SLAs.
-> Python based expressions are supported as long as they are expressed in a one-liner.
-For example to express an `if this than that` conditional, it will have to be wirtten in the format: `<value_if_true> if <condition> else <value_if_false>`.

 ```python
 int(re_search(r'(\d+)(?=w)', System_Uptime) or 0) * 10080
 + int(re_search(r'(\d+)(?=\sd)', System_Uptime) or 0) * 1440
 + int(re_search(r'(\d+)(?=:)', System_Uptime.split()[-1]) or 0) * 60
 + int(re_search(r'(?<=:)(\d+)', System_Uptime.split()[-1]) or 0) if 'w' in System_Uptime or 'd' in System_Uptime or ':' in System_Uptime else int(re_search(r'(\d+)(?=\smins)', System_Uptime) or 0)
 ```

+> [!IMPORTANT]
+> Python based expressions are supported as long as they are expressed in a one-liner.
+For example to express an `if this than that` conditional, it will have to be wirtten in the format: `<value_if_true> if <condition> else <value_if_false>`.

-- The lentgh and complexity of the expression is due to the variety of different formats returned by the `/system-uptime-information/uptime-information/up-time` XML path, such as "24 days, 23:45", "1w2d 00:26:08", "2d 00:26:08", "00:26:08", "36 mins".
+The lentgh and complexity of the expression is due to the variety of different formats returned by the `/system-uptime-information/uptime-information/up-time` XML path, such as "24 days, 23:45", "1w2d 00:26:08", "2d 00:26:08", "00:26:08", "36 mins".
 Therefore, the expression must be written in a way such that it can correctly handle different formats and make sure each part of the time (weeks, days, hours, and minutes) is accurately extracted and calculated.
   - **Week Calculation**: The expression first looks for a number followed by the letter `w`, indicating weeks.
 It uses a regular expression `(re_search(r'(\d+)(?=w)', System_Uptime))` to find this number.
 If found, this number is multiplied by `10080`, which is the number of minutes in a week.
   - **Day Calculation**: Similarly, it searches for a number followed by `d` (for days) using `re_search(r'(\d+)(?=\sd)', System_Uptime)`.
 If a day component is found, it multiplies this number by `1440`, the number of minutes in a day.
   - **Hour and Minute Calculation**: The expression then handles the time portion, which is expected in an `"hh:mm"` format.
 This is done by splitting the string on spaces and focusing on the last part `(System_Uptime.split()[-1])`, which should contain the time.
 It extracts hours using `re_search(r'(\d+)(?=:)', System_Uptime.split()[-1])` and minutes using `re_search(r'(?<=:)(\d+)', System_Uptime.split()[-1])`, multiplying hours by `60` to convert them to minutes.